WOVNio/wovnrb/README.md

 ### 2.6. ignore_class

-This sets "Ignore class" which prevent WOVN translating HTML elements that have a class contained in this array.
+This sets "Ignore class" which prevents WOVN from translating HTML elements that have a class contained in this array.

 ### 2.7. translate_fragment